MariaRiosNavarro/docker_volumes/readme.md

 # Docker Volumes test

-Create an image with a VOLUME:
+Create an image with a VOLUME (Dockerfile):

 ```markdown
 # Specifies the base image as Node.js on Alpine Linux, which is a lightweight Linux distribution.